jjmrock/networkscanner_gui/README.md

 ---

-network port Scanner gui

 ## Overview

-The Smart Port Scanner is a Python-based GUI application designed to scan a target system (IP address or domain) and identify open ports along with their associated services.
+The network port Scanner gui is a Python-based GUI application designed to scan a target system (IP address or domain) and identify open ports along with their associated services.
 It helps users understand network exposure and detect potential security risks.

 ---